zhenghao-li/Data_Mining/Exercise-1.md

 ## 1.6 Which City Has the Worst Average Departure Delays

+The map shows the airports whose out of Austin flights have the highest departure delay on average.
+The darker points indicate higher mean of departure delay.
+Here, the darkest point on the map is the DSM airport with an average departure delay of more than 125 minutes.

 <img src="Exercise-1_files/figure-gfm/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

+To construct the map, we first grouped the ABIA data by destination and calculated the mean for each destination airport.
+Afterwards, we used the airports data from the MUCflights which includes the airport names abbreviation and the cities where they are located.
+The airports table has been joined with the “data” table which includes the mean of delayed departure by airports.
+The common column by which the joined has occurred is the airports name column: “Dest”.

 ## 1.7 When and how long to expect the delays?